precup/bimon/README.md

 - Time.
 Expect this to take on the order of days to run for large jobs.
 - Space.
 Depending on mode and compiler flags, I'd expect between 5 and 20 MB per version; I've been getting ~8 MB.
 > [!WARNING]
 > I only have a Linux and Windows machine.
 This is heavily used on Linux, lightly tested on Windows, and a mystery on Mac.
-It *should* work, though?
+I tried to account for it, but I'm not quite sure how app bundles work.

 ## Setup
 1) Clone the BiMon repository and set up a virtualenv: